 • Mass Tort Litigation (mass scale injury of consumers as a result of defective products or drugs)

 • Personal Injury (auto accidents, clinical negligence, products liability)

 Legal Representation for Tort Litigation

 It is imperative that you seek the legal representation of lawyer with experience in tort and commercial litigation if you believe you have been a victim of tort.
 A tort action lawsuit requires extensive and thorough research and experience with intricate tort laws that pertain to civil wrongs.
-The team who focuses on business law at O’Keeffe O’Brien Lyson Foss is experienced with common law jurisdictions and the complex body of tort laws.
-If you have been injured as a result of tort action, call us at: (701) 235-8000.
+The team who focuses on business law at O’Keeffe O’Brien Lyson Attorneys is experienced with common law jurisdictions and the complex body of tort laws.
+If you have been injured as a result of tort action, contact or call us at: (701) 235-8000.